 I am a multi-ethnic, multi-disciplinary, technology-loving, polyglot and autodidact.
 I have a fun and multi-page CV that I refuse to list in my bio.
 E-Mail me if you're interested in checking that out.
-I grew up in Tejas, a son of an immigrant father and Louisianan mother.
+I grew up in Tejas on the colonized territories originally known as home for the Tawakoni and Wichita nations.
+I am the son of an immigrant father and Louisianan mother.
 After studying theater in my undergraduate studies, I moved to NYC where I did some strange theater and performance art.
 From NYC, I was plucked to join Ohio University's MFA directing cohort where I began a deep reclamation of my Venezuelan roots and acknowledgment of the history of the colonized South American country.

 I am in love with Germany's Freie Szene (free scene) and Post Dramatic Art.
 Each piece that I work on is an investigation.
 My current investigative interests are surrounding future technologies that artists can utilize to produce new pieces.
 I push for green alternatives in making live performance.
 The practice that I am developing in theater is centered around an anti-imperialist structure; therefor, I call myself a collaborator and generator.

 Beginning in 2018, I have been developing new translations of the Nobel Laureate, Luigi Pirandello.

 Oh and I'm writing a fiction novel.
 It'll be my debut.

 In 2017, my überaus talented friend Kelsey Oliver approached me about developing a show together.
 In developing that amazing Dada-Surrilist-Absurd piece of dance-theatre alongside Chris Conard and Alexa Capareda, Frank Wo/Men Collective was born!
 Kelsey, Chris, Alexa, and I now make up the producing team for Frank Wo/Men Collective.